Differentiation rules: Intuitive (geometric) explanation

 The derivative of the function at a point is the slope of the line tangent to the curve at the point.
 The slope of the constant function is 0, because the tangent line to the constant function is horizontal and its angle is 0.

 In other words, the value of the constant function, $y$, will not change as the value of $x$ increases or decreases.

 At each point, the derivative is the slope of a line that is tangent to the curve at that point.
 Note: the derivative at point A is positive where green and dash–dot, negative where red and dashed, and 0 where black and solid.

-Differentiation is linear
+Linearity of differentiation

 For any functions $f$ and $g$ and any real numbers $a$ and $b$, the derivative of the function $h(x) = af(x) + bg(x)$ with respect to $x$ is $h'(x) = a f'(x) + b g'(x)$.

 In Leibniz's notation, this formula is written as: